MaxCorner/Todolist-API/README.md

 # Todolist API

-This is a simple Todolist API project I worked on recently in class which i have now started to proper develop into a working API (This is made mostly with ChatGPT as I am still learning backend development).
+This is a simple Todolist API project I worked on recently in class which i have now started to proper develop into a working API (This is made mostly with ChatGPT as I am still learning how to code and by reading over this and building projects off of this i hopefully will learn quicker).
 It demonstrates CRUD operations (Create, Read, Update, Delete) using MongoDB as the database, Express.js as the web framework, and JWT for authentication.

 ## Features